Invasion (Grey's Anatomy): Production

 The episode was written by Mark Wilding and directed by Tony Phelan.
 Jenny Barak edited the episode's music and Donald Lee Harris served as production designer.
-Eric Dane (Dr. Mark Sloan) was absent from the episode.
+Eric Dane (Mark Sloan) was absent from the episode.
 Featured music included The Myrmidon's "Clap", Traildriver's "I Want You Now", and Greg Laswell's remake of "Your Ghost".
 "Invasion" was the last episode Heigl appeared in, before her five-episode hiatus to film the romantic comedy Life As We Know It.